blocknetdx/api-docs/source/includes/_xrouter.md

   "service": "SYS"
 }
 ```
-This call is used to connect to XRouter nodes with the specified service and download their configs.
-This command is useful to determine how much nodes are charging for services.
-It's also useful to "warm up" connections.
-By connecting to nodes immediately before making a large request it can speed up the reponse time (since those connections will be open).
-However, XRouter nodes close inactive connections after 15 seconds, so keep that in mind.
-After connecting, call [xrConnectedNodes](#xrconnectednodes) to display information about these XRouter nodes.
+This optional call is used to connect to XRouter nodes with the specified service.
+It is no longer needed to use this command prior to making a call.
+All node configs are now automatically downloaded.
+See [xrConnectedNodes](#xrconnectednodes) to review a detailed list of nodes, their service offerings, and how much they are charging for their services.

 ### Request Parameters